learsiOtni/macro-tracker-web-app/README.md

 - A user can select a food from its food favorites.
 - A user can select a date.

 ## Features
 - Log a Food
   -

-Add/Change Macros Goal
+- Add/Change Macros Goal
+  - the macros goal submitted gets posted to the database, and the changes is fully
-fields get validated, no strings, no empty when updated, sent to database
+  - the fields get validated (no strings can be entered, no empty field)
+  -

 ## Future Features
+-

 ## Dependencies